FAQ & Troubleshooting

 A: Try these solutions:

-• Check log file: can_sniffer.log for error messages
+• Check the log file at %LOCALAPPDATA%\ESP32_CAN_Sniffer\logs\can_sniffer.log for error messages

 • Reduce buffer size in Performance Tuning settings